dsl-unibe-ch/vegetation-anomalies/README.md

 Where zoom_levels should be in the format: <from>-<to>, where from and to are integers and from <= to.
 A typical value would be "0-18".

-## Running Tiles Server
+# Running Tiles Server

 The command to run the server is the following:

 `python file_server.py`

 The shell input prompt will not be available as long as the server is running.
 So it is a good idea to run the server in a separate shell.
 To stop the execution, press Ctrl+C.

 # React App

+## Installations on the OS level

+Install the npm package manager.
+In Debian based Linux it is done with the following command:

+`sudo apt install npm`

+## Tiles Server Requirement

 The application assumes, the tiles server is running on `localhost:8080`, so make sure to start the server before starting the web application.

+## Installing dependencies

+When running the application for the first time and when adding/updating the dependencies run the following command:

+`npm install`

 ## Running Locally for Debugging and Testing Purposes

-Run the following command.
+From the `python` directory run the following command.

 `npm run start`